zerocool892/azure-docs/articles/dev-spaces/team-development-netcore-visualstudio.md

 ## Use Dev Spaces for team development
 Let's demonstrate these ideas with a concrete example using our *webfrontend* -> *mywebapi* sample application.
 We'll imagine a scenario where a developer, Scott, needs to make a change to the *mywebapi* service, and *only* that service.
 The *webfrontend* won't need to change as part of Scott's update.

-_Without_ using Dev Spaces, Scott would have a few ways to develop and test his update, none of which are ideal:
+_Without_ using Dev Spaces, the user would have a few ways to develop and test their update, none of which are ideal:
 * Run ALL components locally, which requires a more powerful development machine with Docker installed, and potentially MiniKube.
 * Run ALL components in an isolated namespace on the Kubernetes cluster.
 Since *webfrontend* isn't changing, using an isolated namespace is a waste of cluster resources.
 * ONLY run *mywebapi*, and make manual REST calls to test.
 This type of testing doesn't test the full end-to-end flow.